waynegramlich/Fab/docs/FabGeometries.md

 Information about a FabGeomtry object.
 Attributes:
 * Geometry (FabGeometry): The FabGeometry object used.
-* Plane (FabPlane): The geometry plane to project onto.
 * Area (float): The geometry area in square millimeters.
 * Perimeter (float): The perimeter length in millimetes.
 * MinimumInternalRadius: